Connecting people to art, art to people

 Develop work that is bespoke to each place

 Having a rigorous plan is as important as being flexible; change and adapt it to respond to the people and place.
 We must leave room to readjust and respond to reactions and suggestions; be responsive to who you are working with and allow partners to share ownership of the plan instead of pressing upon a set framework of how you want a project to develop.
 Chief requirements of cultural producers in this sense are being creative when facing challenges and being prepared to take risks.

 Be clear about your motivations and the content you want to engage people with, in order to avoid providing an engagement experience with no purpose.

 This includes the reasons why you are engaging (e.g. providing an international experience at a local level; showing people how we can connect with other corners of the world beyond our differences…), the content you are going to use (e.g. topics that are relevant to both artists and audience; new media low budget techniques…) and what you want to achieve (e.g. increasing people’s awareness of their place in the world and of what they can do; production of great art and professional growth of artists…).

 Before worrying about how to give people a voice, we should practice listening better.

-Time, research, trust, partnerships allow cultural producers to understand what the needs of artists and audience are in order to provide content that is relevant and thus meaningful to them.
-Then it’s about putting things together, and seeing what your project can be to them, how it can help meet their needs.
+Time, research, trust, and partnerships allow cultural producers to understand what the needs of artists and audience are in order to provide content that is relevant and meaningful to them.
+Then it’s about putting these things together, and seeing what your project can be to them, how it can help meet their needs.
 Engagement isn’t only about getting an audience or stories to feed an artwork; it’s about how we can enable those people to gain new knowledge, to learn a new way to express themselves, or…

 Shaping your project